Darky-Github/Polly-Editor/README.md

-# Polly Editor 0.0.1
+# Polly Editor 0.0.2

 Polly Editor is a simple yet powerful text editor built with Python, designed for ease of use and versatility.
-It supports various file types and provides essential features to enhance your editing experience.
+It supports various file types and provides essential features to enhance your editing experience now in 0.0.2.

 ## Features
-- **Dark Mode and Light Mode**: Switch between themes to suit your preferences and environment.
 - **Open and Save Files**: Easily open existing files and save your work in multiple formats.
 - **Multiple File Type Support**: Save your documents in various file types, making it compatible with different applications.
 - **Undo and Redo**: Effortlessly revert changes or reapply them as needed.